 In fact, 25% of US households are either unbanked or underbanked (when they do not have enough money to keep an account opened), which means a paucity of content in the form of personal information for a digital footprint.

 Sourcing Alternative Data For Credit Scoring

 Enter digital footprint analysis.
 In a nutshell, it’s about performing a search for personal information based on their Internet usage to get a sense of who they are.
 And the reason it’s a treasure trove of data is that digital usage is increasing all over the world, even in markets with high percentage of unbanked citizens.

 Here are examples of the kind of footprint data you can get, simply by enriching your basic KYC info:

-- Device fingerprinting: the phone, computer or tablet that borrowers use to connect to the lending website contains tons of info.
+- Device fingerprinting: the phone, computer or tablet that borrowers use to connect to the lending website contains tons of digital footprint info.
 Are they using private mode or an emulator?
 This could increase suspicion that they are not who they claim to be.

 - Phone analysis: are they signing up with a real phone number?
 From a fixed line or mobile?
 And did they use that number for messaging services?

 - IP analysis: one of the oldest and easiest forms of security available: search for the origin of the connection to your site.
 Is it from the right location?
 Or likely to be masked via TOR or a VPN?